BurdaForward/composable-rules/README.md

 **Combining and enhancing rules**
 - `injectFacts`: Takes a function and a `rule`.
 The function is passed the `facts` and can return a new transformed version of `facts`(should copy instead of mutate).
 This is useful for passing, that are specific to one rule only.
 - `transformOutput`: Takes a function and a `rule`.
-If the rules `matcher` matches, then the function is called with the output of the rule's `action`.
-This is useful for modying(immtuable!) an action's return value on a higher level.
+If the rules `matcher` matches, then the function is called with the output of the rules `action`.
+This is useful for modying(immtuable!) an action''s return value on a higher level.
 - `applyIf`: Checks if the passed matcher matches before running the rule.
 Takes a `matcher` function and a `rule` and runs only that rule when the matcher matches in addition to the matcher the rule already has.
 The rule is then run and the `action`'s value is returned.
 - `applyAll`: Takes `rules` and combines a them so that when run all supplied rules will be run in order for those whose matcher returns `true`.
 It returns the modified value, in our case the modified URL.
 - `applyFirst`: Takes `rules` and combines a them so that when run, only the first supplied rule will be run whose matcher returns `true`.
 It returns the modified value, in our case the modified URL.